-Would you like to change what the user sees after submitting a form, based on their entry selections?
-With conditional logic you can set up any number of different confirmations to show your users a different message, or even direct them to a different page, based on the contents of the entry they submitted.
+Would you like to change what users see after submitting a form based on how they fill it out?
+With conditional logic, you can set up any number of unique confirmations to show your users different messages, or even direct them to different pages, based on the contents of the entry they submit.

 In this tutorial, we’ll show you how to set up conditional form confirmations in WPForms.

-For our example, we’ll use a basic contact form.
-This form will include a field called “What topic would you like to contact us about?”.
-Here, the user can let us know the main topic of their message so that we can show them a relevant confirmation message.
+For our example, we’ll use a contact form that includes a Dropdown field labeled “Reason for Contact.”
+Here, each user can let us know the main topic of their message so that we can show them a relevant confirmation.

-After you’ve added the form fields you need, go to Settings » Confirmation.
+After you’ve added all the form fields you need, go to Settings » Confirmations.

-First, go ahead and select which kind of confirmation you’d like to use in the Confirmation Type dropdown.
-Conditional logic can be applied to any confirmation type.
+Here, select which kind of confirmation you’d like to use from the Confirmation Type dropdown.
+You can apply conditional logic to any confirmation type.

 For our example, we’ll use a Confirmation Message.

-In order to see the conditional logic option, we’ll need to add at least one more confirmation.
+In order to see the conditional logic settings, you need to have at least two confirmations.

-To add another confirmation, you’ll need to click the Add New Confirmation button in the upper right corner of these settings.
+To add a new confirmation, click the Add New Confirmation button in the upper right corner.

 You will be prompted to name the new confirmation.
 This is for your internal use only, so you can name it anything that feels logical.

-Next, you’ll be able to set up your conditional rule.
+Next, you’ll need to set up your conditional rule.
 This will determine when this confirmation will be used.

-For our example, we only want to use our first confirmation if the user chooses “Pre-Sales” as the topic in their entry.
+For our example, we only want to use our first confirmation if the user chooses “Sales Question” as the reason for contact in their entry.
 To accomplish this, we’ll create a conditional logic rule that states, Use this confirmation if Reason for Contact is Sales Question.

 Our first conditional confirmation is now all set!

-Then you can set up conditional logic for the second confirmation as well.
-You can repeat this process for as many different confirmations as you’d like.
+Next, you can set up conditional logic for your second confirmation as well.
+Simply repeat this process for as many different confirmations as you’d like.

 That’s it!
 You can now set up conditional logic for confirmations in your forms.

-Next, would you like to also set up conditional notification emails?
-This is a great way to provide your users with an even more custom experience, or to contact the relevant members of your team.
-Please check our our tutorial on conditional form notifications for all the details.
+Next, would you like to set up conditional notification emails, too?
+This is a great way to provide your users with an even more personalized experience or to contact relevant members of your team when users submit forms.
+Check out our tutorial on conditional form notifications for all the details.